 Logging into hēRo3

-You must log into hēRo3 using your organization's login page (full-time students and faculty members access the ), enter your username and password, complete the “captcha”, and then click "Login". hēRo3 then will take you to a screen where you will need to enter an authentication code. hēRo3 uses two-factor authentication at every login to confirm your identify, using the e-mail address that you provided when you registered.
-Look in your Inbox for the email from the hēRo3 system, copy and paste the code provided into the box on the authentication screen, and click "Verify".
+You must log into hēRo3 using your organization's login page (full-time students and faculty members access the academic login page), enter your username and password, complete the “captcha”, and then click "Login". hēRo3 then will take you to a screen where you will need to enter an authentication code. hēRo3 uses two-factor authentication at every login to confirm your identify, using the e-mail address that you provided when you registered.
+Look in your Inbox for the email from the hēRo3 system, enter the code provided into the box on the authentication screen, and click "Verify".
 Authentication codes expire in 10 minutes.
 If your code has expired, you must start the login process again.

 User Roles & Permissions